Consequences of a DUI Conviction for Commercial Drivers in PhiadelphiaMarch 14, 2017

 Section 383.51 of the Federal Code of Regulations governs the disqualification of drivers holding a CDL or CLP from operating a commercial motor vehicle after certain “major offenses.”
 According to the Federal Motor Carrier Safety Administration, such disqualifications only apply if the offense was committed while driving the commercial motor vehicle, but state regulations may require suspension or revocation of your commercial driver’s license even if the offense was committed in your private vehicle.
-A Pennsylvania criminal defense attorney can help you determine how Pennsylvania commercial vehicle regulations apply to you.
+A Philadelphia DWI attorney can help you determine how Pennsylvania commercial vehicle regulations apply to you.

-Mandatory Federal Consequences for a DUI Conviction
+What are the Mandatory Federal Consequences for a DUI Conviction in Philadelphia?

 If you have been convicted of the following serious offenses while operating your commercial vehicle, then your CDL license is subject to suspension accordingly:

 - Driving Under the Influence of Alcohol – 1st offense: 1-year suspension; 2nd offense: Lifetime revocation;